svilkata/computer_store/README.md

 * secured adding new employee of Computer store

 ### Error Handling
+1. Spring security default re-direct to login page for not allowed operations/wrong urls - for anonymous users
+2. Adding a custom ComputerStoreErrorHandler
+* disabling the default Spring whitelable error.html page
+* adding a custom ComputerStoreErrorHandler implementing the markup interface ErrorController - custom error pages for 404 Not Found, 403 Forbidden and 500 Internal Server Error.
+* when wrong url error-404.html displayed; when correct url but not authorized error-403.html displayed
+* picture for the error pages 404, 403 and 500
+3. More customs error handling experience with @ControllerAdvice
 * using global application exception handling with @ControllerAdvice on all GET operations
-* POST, PATCH, DELETE operations are secured by the Spring security
+* Exceptions for @ControllerAdvice for POST, PATCH, DELETE operations are secured by the Spring security and CSFR (I can add more customs exceptions here, but there is no sense)
-* //TODO - moreeeee

 //TODO
 ### Loading data with FETCH api in the Thymeleaf html